AtB-AS/org/rfc/xxxx_License/index.md

 packages) they need to use the same license (see [Guidelines for Users and Developers](https://joinup.ec.europa.eu/sites/default/files/inline-files/EUPL%201_1%20Guidelines%20EN%20Joinup.pdf)).

-**LGPL** is a GPL license that is copyleft but allows for using linked dependencies without inheriting license type.
-This means you can use an LGPL licensed work as a linked library (e.g. npm, maven, etc), even from a proprietary solution – given that there is a clear separation between the codebases (e.g. package manager).
-This is why LGPL licenses typically are used for libraries.
-EUPL is compatible with LGPL if needed.

 ### Using copyleft with App Store

 There are some cases where GPLv2 has been in conflict with the Apple App Store